magento/composer-root-update-plugin/docs/class_descriptions.md

 This class contains methods to retrieve Composer [Package](https://getcomposer.org/apidoc/master/Composer/Package/Package.html) objects for the target Magento root project package, the original (default) Magento root project package for the currently-installed Magento version, and the currently-installed root project package (including all user customizations).

  - **`getOriginalRootPackage()`**
-   - Fetches the original (default) Magento root project package from the Composer repository
+   - Fetches the original (default) Magento root project package from the Composer repository or GitHub (in the case of cloud)
  - **`getTargetRootPackage()`**
-   - Fetches the target Magento root project package from the Composer repository
+   - Fetches the target Magento root project package from the Composer repository or GitHub (in the case of cloud)
  - **`getUserRootPackage()`**
    - Returns the existing root project package, including all user customizations
  - **`fetchMageRootFromRepo()`**
-   - Given a Magento edition and version constraint, fetch the best-fit Magento root project package from the Composer repository
+   - Given a Magento edition and version constraint, fetch the best-fit Magento root project package from the Composer repository or GitHub (in the case of cloud)
  - **`parseVersionAndEditionFromLock()`**
-   - Inspect the `composer.lock` file for the currently-installed Magento product package and parse out the edition and version for use by `getOriginalRootPackage()`
+   - Inspect the `composer.lock` file for the currently-installed Magento product or cloud metapackage and parse out the edition and version for use by `getOriginalRootPackage()`
  - **`getTargetLabel()`**
    - Gets the formatted label for the target Magento version
  - **`getOriginalLabel()`**